 Why Gimli?

 The reason my maternal grandparents built their cottage in 1938 in South Beach, Gimli, Manitoba was because my grandmother Winifred's older brother Percy Harris built there first.
-So why did her brother build a cottage in Gimli sometime before 1912?
-Lake Winnipeg, the world's eleventh largest freshwater lake, was a short trip away from the...
+So why did her older brother build a cottage in Gimli sometime around 1912?
+Lake Winnipeg, the eleventh largest freshwater lake in the world, was a short trip...
 Continue Reading →

 My Dad, The Joy of Christmas